“Youth mental health is in crisis,” says pediatrician and adolescent medicine specialist Sara Chrisman, MD, MPH.

 That’s why Chrisman and her colleagues at The Sports Institute at UW Medicine are working to develop Mentally Strong, a new mental health program for high school athletes.
 The program, created with a generous philanthropic gift, will destigmatize conversations about mental health between coaches and athletes, and support coaches in teaching student-athletes coping skills to manage stress.
 And, with additional donor support, Chrisman hopes to expand the program to help young athletes nationwide.

 During the pandemic, 1 in 4 youth reported depressive symptoms, and 1 in 5 experienced anxiety.
 In 2021, the American Academy of Pediatrics declared a national emergency in children’s mental health, out of concern that there was an inadequate number of providers to care for the many youth in crisis.

-Chrisman, an associate professor of pediatrics at Seattle Children’s Hospital and the University of Washington, has seen firsthand the impact of physical activity and sports in her young patients’ lives.
+Chrisman, an associate professor of pediatrics at UW Medicine and a physician at Seattle Children’s Hospital, has seen firsthand the impact of physical activity and sports in her young patients’ lives.
 A sports enthusiast herself, she realized that focusing on high school athletes might be a way to help address the youth mental health crisis.

 “Sports can be a stressor, but they can also be a profound source of structure, support, mentorship and purpose,” says Chrisman.

 Participating in sports particularly offers emotional support to youth through connections with coaches and teammates, helping youth develop a sense of community and decreasing anxiety.